antofic/GraphCodable/Docs/UserGuide.md

 }
 ```

-BinaryIO is a fast low-level package and no keys are available.
+BinaryIO is a fast low-level package.
+No keys are available, therefore you have no choice: you must always decode your fields in the same order you encoded them.
 Also note that  `BDecoder` and  `BEncoder` are protocols for value types.

 ### The `GBinaryCodable` protocol